New arrivals at the Alien Planet.

 They put on their masks, began to breathe the pink gas, and were soon in a deep sleep themselves.
 It would be many days until they were home.

-There was no clock in the room, but she knew she had missed her shift.
+There was no clock in the room, but she knew she had missed her shift at the bus garage.
 She never missed a shift before and it worried her.
 She searched for her handbag.
 She needed it and checked all around the room, feeling frustrated that she could find no sign of it.
-Eventually, she gave up looking and walked out into the passage where the smell of smoked bacon being fried drifted to greet her.
-She felt hungry and closed her eyes for a few seconds as she enjoyed the aroma.
+Eventually, she gave up looking and decided to make her escape.
+She unlocked the door and stepped out into the passage where the smell of smoked bacon frying drifted to greet her.
+The passageway reminded her of an old Victorian terraced house with the lower part of the wall panelled and the upper part having a paisley wallpaper.
+That was where the similarity ended because all of the terraced houses she knew of had the bedrooms uptairs.
+This place all the room were on the same level and there was no upper floors.
+The pleasant smell of the bacon made her feel hungry and she closed her eyes for a few seconds as she enjoyed the aroma.
 Again, she looked up through the clear ceiling to the sky, thinking how bright it made the passageway.
-She looked briefly into the bedroom opposite before setting off down the passageway but stopped halfway along to look into the bathroom, surprised to see a proper plumbed-in bath and another toilet inside the house.
-Although it looked luxurious, she thought she could never bring herself to bathe in a room with a see-through flat roof.
+She looked briefly into the bedroom opposite before setting off slowly and quietly along the passageway but stopped halfway along to look into the bathroom, surprised to see a proper plumbed-in bath and another toilet inside the house.
+Although it looked luxurious, she wondered how anybody could bathe in a room with a see-through flat roof.
 She thought back to the bedroom and wondered how she would have felt if one of those air force types flew over and saw her dressing.
-The thought brought a slight smile to her face as she continued along the passage.
+The thought brought a slight smile to her troubled face as she continued along the passage.

-She got near the front door and looked into the room on the right.
+As she got near the street door she looked into the room on the right.
 It was a well set out kitchen with all the latest contraptions.
 The bacon was sizzling alongside some sausages that were popping in the pan.
 Someone was moving some jars in the pantry out of sight.
-She was about to call out, but decided not to and turned to the room opposite, opened the door, and looked in.
+She hurried past in case she was discovered.
+The door on the left was closed and now she was curious.
+The place certainly didn’t seem hostile and maybe it belonged to a friend of hers and she was panicking unnecessarily.
+She opened the door and looked in.
+An elderly man was sitting at a large dining table.
+Eve knew that she had never met him before and was about to run away.

 "Hello, Eve, your breakfast will be ready soon."

-It was an elderly man who Eve knew she had never met.
-She looked at the huge white loaf on the table next to a dish full of butter.
-There was a glass bowl filled with fruit, not just apples and pears, but oranges, peaches and bananas as well, with half a pineapple lying across the top.
-On the sideboard was a huge open box of chocolates.
+She wondered how he knew her name.
+Maybe it was him that took her handbag.
+She looked at a huge fresh white loaf on the table next to a dish full of butter.
+As a centrepiece, a glass bowl filled with fruit, not just apples and pears, but oranges, peaches and bananas as well, with half a pineapple lying across the top.
+On a sideboard sat a huge open box of chocolates.
 She stared at the man.
 "What's going on?
 Who are you?
 Where on earth am I?"

 The old man gave a laugh.
 "It will all be explained to you in good time, but for now sit down and I'll pour you some tea.
 There is a lot to take in.
 Roger has just gone for a newspaper, but he will be back soon and I will introduce you.
 I am sure you two will get on well."